ISISComputingGroup/ibex_developers_manual/Reflectometry-Composite-Driving-Layer.md

 ```
 Here the correction will be by a user function in `NR` mode, by a constant of -0.2 in `PA` mode and a correction of 1 in any other mode.

+There is also a [helper method](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Reflectometry-Configuration#as_mode_correction) for easily creating mode specific constant corrections.

 #### User Specified